Jay-Idrees/UPenn-Cybersecurity-Network-Security/Readme.md

 - `Circuit-level gateways` - OSI layers `5`, rlies on TCP handshake, not rsource intensive, quickly approves of denies traffic.
 Does not inspect the contents of the packet

-- Application/ proxy firewall- OSI layer 7 - Inspcts the contents of the packet, resoure intensive
+- `Application/ proxy firewall`- OSI layer `7` - Inspcts the contents of the packet, resoure intensive

+## Setting up firewalls

+-

 ## Flags/control bits used in TCP/IP: